US Budget Deficit Drops By Half In 2022 On Pandemic Recovery - UrduPoint

 This was the first fall in outlays since 2013, Treasury officials told reporters.

-- Loan forgiveness - The overall drop in deficit came after US President Joe Biden's announced plans to forgive part of the country's massive student debt burden, a topic of controversy between Democrats and Republicans.
+- Loan forgiveness - The overall drop in the deficit came after Biden announced plans to forgive part of the country's massive student debt burden, a topic of controversy between Democrats and Republicans.

 Republicans accuse Biden of wasting money on the measure, arguing that public funds could be used more effectively.